Skip to content

 Robert D. Stock PhD, Principal Analytics Researcher

-We used Snowflake to screen the Axioma Factor Library for predictive signals and demonstrated the speed, ease, and flexibility of processing and analysis possible with the right data and tools.
+We used Snowflake to screen the Axioma Factor Library for predictive power and demonstrated the speed, ease, and flexibility of processing and analysis possible with the right data and tools.

 We did it in one afternoon.